ttscoff/howzit_old/README.md

 ### 1.1.0

-- Add -R switch for listing "runnable" sections
+- Add -R switch for listing "runnable" topics
-- Add -T switch for completion-compatible listing of "runnable" sections
+- Add -T switch for completion-compatible listing of "runnable" topics
-- Add -L switch for completion-compatible listing of all sections
+- Add -L switch for completion-compatible listing of all topics

 ### 1.0.1

-- Allow section matching within title, not just at start
+- Allow topic matching within title, not just at start
-- Remove formatting of section text for better compatibility with mdless/mdcat
+- Remove formatting of topic text for better compatibility with mdless/mdcat
 - Add @run() syntax to allow executable commands
 - Add @copy() syntax to copy text to clipboard
 - Add @url/@open() syntax to open urls/files, OS agnostic (hopefully)